 - The Buccaneers beach, which is the best beach close to the city.
 You can walk to this place from the city.
-We rented storage and rescue at the nice place Buccaneers Kite and Surf Centre, and had this as a starting point for our excursions too (There are friendly people and great kite-teachers if you want to learn to kitesurf).
-Wind is side-off here, so quite gusty.
+We rented storage and rescue at the nice place Buccaneers Kite and Surf Centre and had this as a starting point for our excursions too (There are friendly people and great kite-teachers if you want to learn to kitesurf).
+The wind is side-off here, so quite gusty.
 But no chop, only flat water, and quite clean waves.

 - Riu.
-Here is the big sand-castle-hotel and a kite center.
-Quite the same conditions as on the Buccaneers beach, only longer way from the city.
+Here are the big sand-castle-hotel and a kite center.
+Quite the same conditions as on the Buccaneers beach, only a long way from the city.
 Here is also a lagoon with completely flat shallow water, but with the same gusty winds.
 A little better for beginners in the lagoon, I suppose.
 Anyway, you can go here by car, scooter, or just do a downwinder from the city with the kite.

 - “Chick point” (?).
 Easy spot, good for beginners we heard.
 We did not visit this though.

-Read Linas report from the same trip here: KiteLina travelling to Boa Vista.
+Read Lina’s report from the same trip here: KiteLina traveling to Boa Vista.

 So the conclusion then, is Boa Vista a good place for Kitesurfing?

 I would say it is good.
 Not the best, but not bad either.
 For people living in Europe that cannot travel far in the winter, it is one of the better alternatives.
-The people and athmosphere is nicer than in Egypt or Morocco, and it is about the same distance.
+The people and with a more nice atmosphere than in Egypt or Morocco, and it is about the same distance.
 The weather is warm and there is wind, even if quite gusty at the offshore spots.

 What would I do in another way if I would go kitesurfing to Boa Vista again?

-- I would also bring a kiteboard meant for waves, there are some great waves at this island.
+- I would also bring a kiteboard meant for waves, there are some great waves on this island.

-- I would go with a group, so that we could rent a 4×4 every day and try out all kind of crazy spots.
+- I would go with a group so that we could rent a 4×4 every day and try out all kinds of crazy spots.